 The men and women of the St. Lucie County Sheriff’s Office are committed to protecting life and property at all times.
 This is no more important now than ever before.
 Deputies will continue to patrol neighborhoods, respond to calls for service, investigate crimes and ensure your safety.

-- Midway Road Headquarters Lobby - the lobby will be closed to the public until further notice.
-The following services can now be found online:
+- Midway Road Headquarters Lobby - the lobby is open to the public.
+However, the following services can now be found online:

 - Email Request for Traffic Crash Report - firstname.lastname@example.org